IK-AVI/doctest/bli-guides/bli-quick-setup-guide.md

 #### Setting up the _BeoLiving Intelligence_

-+ Plug in the power and the Ethernet cable to the _BeoLiving Intelligence_.
+By default, _BeoLiving Intelligence_ comes configured in DHCP mode.
+This means it gets its IP address from the router it is connected to.
+To configure a static IP address, please refer to [_BeoLiving Intelligence Advanced User Guide_](bli-advanced-user-guide.md).

+Follow the next steps to let your BeoLiving Intelligence running:

+1. Connect _BeoLiving Intelligence_ to your LAN through its RJ45 ethernet port.
+2. Power your _BeoLiving Intelligence_ using the AC power supply or by using PoE.
+3. Wait until the User LED _BeoLiving Intelligence_ is in solid green (this indicates normal operation).
-+ Go to the store in your smart device and download and install the _BeoLiving App_.
+4. Go to the store in your smart device and download and install the _BeoLiving App_.
-+ Open the _BeoLiving App_ and when your _BeoLiving Intelligence_ is ready a pop-up will appear.
+5. Open the _BeoLiving App_ and when your _BeoLiving Intelligence_ is ready a pop-up will appear.
 If more than one appears, you can identify them by the serial number located on the bottom of the _BeoLiving Intelligence_.
-+ Once in the pop-up window press "_Request access_" and follow the instructions provided.
+6. Once in the pop-up window press "_Request access_" and follow the instructions provided.

 <p align="center">
 <img src="pictures/bli-quick-setup-guide/Setting_up_3.PNG" alt="drawing" width="300px"/>